mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 I expected a significant speedup here, so I was surprised when my build got slower.
 The build seemed to be mostly CPU-bound on my old server, but doubling CPU resources on my new server did nothing.
 My next guess was that it was disk-bound, so I tried moving the files to a RAMdisk, but build speeds remained the same.

 My hypothesis is that the workflow is CPU-bound but parallelizes poorly.
-My old server has fewer CPU cores, but the cores are individually faster.
+My old server has fewer CPU cores, but each core is faster.
 If the build is limited to five or six threads, it can't take advantage of my new server's 48 cores.

 ### Train a new Zestful model

-[Zestful](https://zestfuldata.com) is my API for parsing recipe ingredients with machine learning.
-Every few months, I train it on new data that I've labeled and corrected.
+[Zestful](https://zestfuldata.com) is my machine-learning-based API for parsing recipe ingredients.
+Every few months, I train it on new data.
 This is my most CPU-intensive workflow, so I was interested to see how the new system would handle it.

 {{<img src="train-zestful.png" alt="Graph showing 2017 SSD server completed in 18.3 minutes vs. 2020 server completed in 8 minutes">}}

-Finally, a case where my new 48 CPU cores shine!
+Finally, a case where my 48 CPU cores shine!
 The new server blows the old one away, training the model in less than half the time.
 Unfortunately, it's a workflow I only run a few times per year.

 ## Reflections